YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

    -BACKWARD

 Specifies that MUPIP JOURNAL processing should proceed from the end of the journal file.
-If the actions include -RECOVER, JOURNAL -BACKWARD restores before-images from the end-of the file back to an explicitly or implicitly specified point (the turn around point), before it reverses and processes database updates in the forward direction (the forward phase).
+If the actions include RECOVER, JOURNAL BACKWARD restores before-images from the end-of the file back to an explicitly or implicitly specified point (the turn around point), before it reverses and processes database updates in the forward direction (the forward phase).

 .. note::
-   -BACKWARD is incompatible with -FORWARD.
+   BACKWARD is incompatible with FORWARD.

 .. code-block:: none

    -FO[RWARD]

 Specifies that MUPIP JOURNAL processing for the specified action qualifier should proceed from the beginning of the given journal file.
-When processing a -RECOVER action qualifier, in certain cases, MUPIP JOURNAL may need to go before the first record of the specified journal file, that is, it can start from a previous generation journal file(refer to “-RECover ” for details).
+When processing a RECOVER action qualifier, in certain cases, MUPIP JOURNAL may need to go before the first record of the specified journal file, that is, it can start from a previous generation journal file(refer to :ref:`mupip-journal-recover` for details).

-If multiple journal files are specified in the command line, -FORWARD sorts the journal files within each region based on creation time and processes them starting from the earliest journal file.
-Unless the -NOCHECKTN qualifier is specified, -FORWARD performs checks on journal files corresponding to each region to ensure they are contiguous, both in terms of time span, as well as the transaction number span. -FORWARD errors out if it detects a discontinuity.
+If multiple journal files are specified in the command line, FORWARD sorts the journal files within each region based on creation time and processes them starting from the earliest journal file.
+Unless the NOCHECKTN qualifier is specified, FORWARD performs checks on journal files corresponding to each region to ensure they are contiguous, both in terms of time span, as well as the transaction number span.
+FORWARD errors out if it detects a discontinuity.

 .. note::
-  -FORWARD is incompatible with -BACKWARD and -ROLLBACK.
+  FORWARD is incompatible with BACKWARD and ROLLBACK.

 ++++++++++++++++++++++++
 Journal Time Qualifiers